lmeller-git/Kasino/README.md

 ### Limitations

 - Currently an instantiated `Bandit` cannot be resized.
 Its capacity is fixed at construction time.
-- The capacity of each sub collection is fixed statically.
+- The capacity of each sub-collection is fixed statically.
 The total capacity of a `Bandit` is constrained to a multiple of this.

 ### Advanced Usage